SachinRawatLearning/JavaScript-Algorithms-and-Data-Structures/README.md

       - Network Routing - finds open shortest path for data
       - Biology - used to model the spread of viruses among humans
       - Airline tickets - finding cheapest route to destination, etc.

+12. Dynamic Programming
+    - A method for solving a complex problem by breaking it down into collection of subproblems, solving each of subproblems just once, and storing their solutions.
+    - Dynamic Programming basically means coming with an optimal solution